robinmordasiewicz/f5-cnf-lab/policies/task2.rst

 .. sidebar:: Note!

    If you open a new Web Shell connection, remember to change to the right directory

+.. container:: youtube

+   ..  youtube:: 7riGQIJRJgI
+       :width: 284
+       :height: 160

 #.
 Connect to the Mgmt Jumphost.